Enterprise Troopers Resources

 Crucially your pupils will be able to describe how they have developed and used their entrepreneurship skills, and why these characteristics are important.

-A central aim of the national competition is to encourage schools to recognise and build upon their existing good practice.
-The updated Enterprise Troopers learning activities and support resources are designed to complement the work you are already doing to encourage your pupils to behave in an entrepreneurial way.
+The Enterprise Troopers learning activities are designed to complement the work you are already doing to encourage your pupils to behave in an entrepreneurial way.
+They consist of

 - 11 learning activities for lower primary pupils i.e. 3 to 7 year olds